 Taking over the vertical city space is also something supernatural.
 There is hardly any comic-superhero without the ability to get off the ground.
 Either with superpowers like Spiderman, Superman and the Silver Surfer or with the help of technical equipment like Batman, Ironman or the Green Goblin.

-There have been two Vertwalker prototypes we used for the installation “Trial Record” at the Blooom Art Show in Cologne and at Musrara Mix Festival in Jerusalem.
-With all we learned from those experiences we put into the redesign of this new Vertwalker.
+We have realized two Vertwalker prototypes before, which were used in the „Trial Record“- installations at the Blooom Art Show in Cologne 2011 and at Musrara Mix Festival 2012 in Jerusalem.
+All we learned from those experiences influenced the redesign of this third generation of Vertwalkers.

 This third generation (actually there are six devices now) became central to our colorspace series.
 The first was „Emerging Colorspace“, shown at Saatchi Gallery London in 2013.
 Currently two permanent robotic installations are to be seen in Berlin.
 The „Rising Colorspace“ at Metropol-Park and the “Sensing Colorspace“ at the 25hours Hotel Bikini Berlin.